Chester father pleads for justice in 13-year-old son's murder

 "The last two months we've had four kids get killed, two in one day," said Davis.

-"How does that make you feel that your child is part of that statistic?" asked reported Christie Ileto.
+"How does that make you feel that your child is part of that statistic?" asked reporter Christie Ileto.

 "I'm angry, I'm mad because he's not supposed to be in that number," said Davis.